choiwb/Cyber_Security_XAI_GAI_web_service/README.md

 - Feature importance Summary about predict data using training data
 - WAF & WEB LOG (APACHE or NGINX or IIS) Parsing

-- TO DO 1: BERT based Tokenizer R&D (NOT AutoTokenizer & BertTokenizer)
+- TO DO 1: Optimize for domain based SHAP & feature importance
 - TO DO 2: Docker application
+- TO DO 3: BERT based Tokenizer R&D (NOT AutoTokenizer & BertTokenizer)